LostArtefacts/TRX/docs/05-game_flow/2-SEQUENCES.md

       Ends the current level and opens the globe destination selector.
       Available destinations are configured by the global
       <code><a href="./0-GLOBAL_PROPERTIES.md#globe-select-entries">globe_select_entries</a></code>.
+      You can make the globe selectable at game start.
+To do this, let the first level contain only the `<code>globe_select</code>` directive, and have its first area link to level 2.
     </td>
   </tr>
   <tr valign="top">